 "The deposit's already paid."

-"Take Peyton instead."
+"Then take Peyton instead."

 Mom quietly told him, "She's going to think you're playing favorites."